 Based on an arrowhead, the geometry that Hirnant's stones are based on proved especially difficult to resolve because all measurements are in Megalithic Inches.

-20. Logic dictates.
+17. Logic dictates.
 The Ordinance Survey looked for depressions and fiery pits over which Avebury’s stones were felled in preparation for their destruction.
 So, their survey did not show where the stones once stood.
-The OS plot is, therefore, only valuable for suggesting that the north and south circles are anything but circular.
+The OS plot is, therefore, only valuable for suggesting that the internal circles, north and south, are anything but circular.
 And while it might be years before archaeologists prove that the northern and southern rings are egg-shaped, I see no reason for assuming those eggs and their founding geometry to have appeared as shown above.